-There's time to work about sleep.
-The idea that you can make irreversible mistakes is a myth.
+There's time to work on sleep.
+The idea that you can make irreversible mistakes with baby sleep is a myth.
 Take a breath.
 You've got this.

 “Hi, I’m calling about getting some help with sleep for our 4-month-old…We’ve been… um…nursing her to sleep and picking her up when she cries.
 I know…we have all kinds of bad habits and I’m worried we’ve really screwed it all up.”

 As a sleep coach, this is a very typical call that I get from parents (even those with very tiny babies).
 My heart bleeds for them.
 Barely out of the gate and they’re already sure they’re failing at parenting.

 The notion that you’ve already irrevocably ruined your child’s chances of sleep and, well, life success by nursing or rocking her to sleep at 4-months is just patently false.

 But all the books say, “the earlier, the better.”

 Yes, they do and it’s surprising since virtually none of the research on sleep training (via crying-it-out) has been conducted on babies younger than 6-months.
 Most of the research has focused on older infants with diagnosable sleep problems.
 Parenting advice seems to reason that, if it works for these infants, why not use it before sleep problems start?

 The problem is that this advice ratchets up parents’ expectations for what’s normal and achievable for an infant and then makes them feel worried and incompetent when it doesn’t turn out the way the book said it would.

 It’s not all about you and what you are (or aren’t) doing.
 It’s important to understand that there are many moving parts to sleep.
 What you are or aren’t doing is only a small part of the picture.